guido57/EBAZ4205_Spectrum/README.md

 ## SpectrumPy

-This is the Python software receiving sampled data from EBAZ4205 and displaying their spectrum and waterfal in its User Interface.
+This is the Python software receiving sampled data from EBAZ4205 and displaying spectrum and waterfall in its User Interface.
 It lets you to send commands to EBA4205 also to:
   * switch between the ADC input and a local RF test generator
   * change the local RF test generator frequency in the range 100 KHz - 30 MHz